subramanya1997/google-analytics/backend/services/data_service/README.md

 ### Tenant Configuration

-Each tenant's BigQuery and SFTP configuration is stored in the `tenants` table:
+Each tenant's BigQuery and SFTP configuration is stored in the `tenant_config` table:

 ```sql
 SELECT